-Definitions Term Definition Office of Administrative Hearings (OAH) The office that conducts fair hearings on behalf of the AHCCCS Administration.
-Office of Ammedia (OOA) The office that conducts fair hearings on behalf of the AHCCCS Administration.
+Definitions Term

+Office of Administrative Hearings (OAH) The office that conducts fair hearings on behalf of the AHCCCS Administration.
 Office of Appeals (OOA) The office that conducts fair hearings on behalf of the Department of Economic Security (DES).
 Superior Court The Superior Court hears appeals of administration decisions.